bee-san/Polymath/content/posts/2022-01-01-web3-response.md

 This is how markets work, and why arbitrage exists.
 See [Flash Boys](https://en.wikipedia.org/wiki/Flash_Boys) for how this works in the stock market.
 Your NFT is only worth what someone wants to pay.
 Someone on Opensea may pay 5 eth for it, but someone on Discord may pay 10 eth.

 You chose to use Opensea to get the value of what people on Opensea will pay you for.
-That data isn't on chain because that's not how markets work.
-This is like saying that you expect the price of Apples to be the same in the UK as it is in China.
-They're going to be priced differently and deciding on one single price is impossible.
+That data isn't on chain because that's not how markets work, although it'd be cool if every market place used the same market-order book on-chain.

 > People are excited about NFT royalties for the way that can benefit creators, but royalties aren’t specified in ERC-721